garretfick/garretfick.github.io/_posts/2015-08-19-setup-and-run-locally-on-windows.md

 *Note* This guide will work with other version of Python which you can find on [python.org](http://python.org/), but I'm assuming this version to keep the instructions simple.
 If you use a different version, make sure to use the correct components of psycopg2-windows.

-A virtualenv allows installing Python packages locally to a particular project (instead of globally across a computer), and thus allows diferent projects to use different versions of Python packages.
+A virtualenv allows installing Python packages locally to a particular project (instead of globally across a computer), and thus allows different projects to use different versions of Python packages.

 Open a Git Bash command prompt (included with Heroku Toolbelt) and execute the following to install the virtualenv Python package: